 Nose

-Athletic, you might say, but not bodybuilder-like, because the terroir where it is grown gives it a beautiful suppleness and a certain freshness that make it immediately enjoyable.
+athletic, one might say, but not overly muscular, because the terroir from which it comes gives it a lovely suppleness and a certain freshness that make it enjoyable right away

 Serve